hatch9191/sei_project_one_faceoff/README.md

 ## Wins

-- I was really happy with the clarity of the JavaScript I wrote, I feel it is easy to follow as variables and functions signpost well their intent.
+- I was really happy with the clarity of the JavaScript I wrote, I feel it is easy to follow as variables and functions signpost their intent well.
 - The aesthetic was almost exactly what I had imagined when I came up with the Face/Off concept.
-It was tricky to find some of the assets I used as they came from many sources and required some image and sound editing to make fit the theme.
+It was tricky to find some of the assets I used as they came from many sources and required some image and sound editing to make them fit the theme.

 ## Future Improvements